-In some cases, the test may need to be repeated around 15 minutes after taking some inhaled bronchodilator medication.
+Sometimes, the test may need to be repeated around 15 minutes after taking some inhaled bronchodilator medicine.

-This can show if you have a lung condition that responds to these medications.
+This can show if you have a lung condition that responds to these medicines.

 The person carrying out the test won't usually be able to give you your results immediately.

 The results will need to be looked at by a specialist first and will then be sent to the doctor who referred you for the test, who will discuss them with you a few days later.